Minimata/IslandGenerator/README.md

 This code outputs a 1024x1024 PNG image.
 It's a heightmap, so it's black and white.
 The code is fully commented for you to understand (I hope) what does what.
 Also, I tried to isolate the meaningful part so that you can easily play with it and change it accordingly to your needs.

+Now the code can also output you the normal map and a gradient map, though the results are unreliable.
+You better not use these maps "as is" since some colors might be missing, or be clamped depending of they're scaling.
+Instead, use it as raw values in your code if you need it.
+Or correct the color output if you need the maps.

 ## So is it good code ?